The Five-Step Protocol to Reopening a Business

 To help prevent the spread of COVID-19 in the workplace, employers should train employees to screen themselves for Symptoms of COVID-19 and continuously remind employees to stay home if they are feeling sick.
 At this time, best practice points to having a flexible, non-punitive leave policy that allows sick employees to stay home and away from coworkers.

-According to the California Statewide Industry Guidance to Reduce Risk, employees who are sick should know to stay home, employers’ sick leave policies must support sick employees staying home, and to ensure compliance, employers should review Family Friendly Practices for Employers, and implement the suggested practices where feasible and appropriate.
+According to the California Statewide Industry Guidance to Reduce Risk, employees who are sick should know to stay home and employers’ sick leave policies must support sick employees staying home.
 Employers should also provide the following guidance to their employees:

 3. Implement Individual Control Measures and Screenings